excid3/noticed/README.md

 ##### Helper Methods

-You can define helper methods inside your Notification object to make it easier to render.
+You can define helper methods inside your Notifier object to make it easier to render.

 ##### URL Helpers